Are you following these 6 golden rules for the perfect living room design?

 Don't forget the influence the colour of your flooring will have on the room either.

 “Shades of blue evoke a calm feeling.
-It is an uplifting colour and an ideal choice for the living room as its tranquil qualities create a relaxing atmosphere within the home," says Sarah Jenkinson, Kingsmead product manager.
+It is an uplifting colour and an ideal choice for the living room as its tranquil qualities create a relaxing atmosphere within the home," says Sarah Jenkinson, product manager at Headlam plc.
 "Reminiscent of the beauty of nature with the sea and sky, the shades that sit within the blue colour palette are best placed in areas where we wish to wind down.

 "Partner this with sandy-coloured shades to breathe life into the room and create the illusion of space," continues Sarah.
 "Choosing a lighter or neutral flooring options helps to create a cohesive room scheme.
 Muted tones will instantly uplift the space whilst remaining timeless, creating a welcoming feel.
 These two are a well-loved pairing that’s perfect for those neutral-loving homeowners who search for a serene home environment or those who want to introduce just a hint of colour.“